dell/common-github-actions/code-sanitizer/README.md

 # Code Sanitizer GitHub Action
 This GitHub Action can be used to check sources files for forbidden words and text.
-Forbidden words include such things as non-inclusive language, non-private IP addresses.
+Forbidden words include such things as non-inclusive language.

 To enable this Action, you can create a .yml file under your repo's .github/workflows directory.
 Simple example: